dmitriytat/jedi-validate/README.md

 ## Error messages

-Use messages object to set your own error messages by input name.
+You can define your own error messages in case validation fails.
+In case a form element fails validation, then the message corresponding to the element's 'name' attribute will apply.

 ```javascript
     messages: {